martrapp/astro-vtbot/README.md

 **On the plus side:** There’s an exciting new mode in the `<TurnSignal />` component!
 It allows for view transition types on a per-link basis!
 For further information see these demos: [blog demo](http://events-3bg.pages.dev/signal-demo/link-types/blog/), [@vtbag image viewer demo](https://vtbag.dev/viewer-demo/) and the [@vtbag fishpond demo](https://vtbag.dev/link-demo/).

-> Safari supports cross-document view transitions and the `<ElementCrossing />` component of astro-vtbot learned how to work with Safari.\
-For details see the [Changelog of @vtbag/element-crossing](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md)

-> The recent changes to `<CamShaft />` introduced a bug, which has now been fixed.

 > The Inspection Chamber DevTools now also work for `pnpm` projects! \
 Big shout out and "Thank You!" to [Lukas](https://github.com/Trombach) for providing this fix!